shbelay/soc-analyst-challenge/4 - Sysmon Setup Guide.md

 ## About Sysmon

 [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) is a free system utility from Microsoft that's part of the Sysinternals suite.
-It enhances Windows logging by providing detailed telemetry, making it easier to detect malicious or suspicious activity on a system.
-Sysmon can monitor various events such as process creations, network connection initiations, and more, giving defenders deeper visibility into system behavior.
-Although a configuration file is optional, it is highly recommended as it allows you to fine-tune which events should be captured based on your monitoring needs.
-A popular and well-maintained configuration file can be found at [Olaf Hartong's sysmon-modular repository](https://github.com/olafhartong/sysmon-modular), which offers a modular and customizable approach to event logging.
+It monitors Windows events and provides logging to detect suspicious activity on a system.
+Sysmon can monitor various events such as process creations, network connection initiations, and more.
+A configuration file is optional but highly recommended to fine-tune which events should be captured.
+Pre-made configuration files can be found at [Olaf Hartong's sysmon-modular repository](https://github.com/olafhartong/sysmon-modular).

 ---

 ## Step 1: Open PowerShell as Administrator